 McLeod Lake Trail is a 1.1 mile moderately trafficked loop trail located near Mammoth Lakes, California that features a lake and is good for all skill levels.
-The trail is primarily used for hiking and is accessible from June until November.
+The trail is primarily used for hiking and is best used from June until November.
 Dogs are also able to use this trail.

 A nice and short trail to incredible scenery.
 The lake feels very isolated from the world and stunningly beautiful.

 Family friendly but hot in summer.
 We were happy to cool our feet in the water!

 A good average ability hike, heading up from the parking lot at Horseshoe Lake.
 The Horseshoe Lake loop is a nice start, and you get more of a hike up to McKleod Lake.
 Appropriate for all ages.
 Enjoy!

 This trail is pretty busy.
 If you continue past McLeod Lake to Mammoth Pass or Red Cones, the trail empties out to almost nobody but yourself.

 This was the first hike I did after moving to Mammoth, and I wasn't in great shape.
 At the time, the climb up to McLeod Lake was pretty steep and exhausting, but it's pretty short.
 I still say it's doable for almost everyone, just take it at your own pace.
 There were several senior citizens having no problem on this trail.
 Hiking around the lake is a good workout due to the sand, but its proximity to the Mammoth Crest makes the scenery spectacular.
 You will see lots of kids and dogs swimming in the lake and there is plenty of room to relax or have a picnic.
 Of all the hikes a family could take a young child on, this one would probably be at the top of the list due to its length, decent climb and no large boulders or steps for them to have to be carried over.

 Extremely easy hike ... nah, it's a walk.
 Ideal for families with young children.
 Short distance, nice tree coverage, and beautiful lake.